 Many government entities struggle with privacy despite its relevance.
 Some of these challenges include:

-- Limited Resources: Many government agencies have limited budgets and staffing, making it difficult to invest in robust cybersecurity measures.
+• Limited Resources: Government agencies often face limited budgets and staff resources, making it challenging to invest in robust cybersecurity measures.

-- Complex Systems: Government agencies often use complex systems and networks that are difficult to secure, especially if they were built before cybersecurity was a major concern.
+• Government Agencies Rely on Complex Systems that Can be Difficult to Secure: Government agencies often utilize complex systems and networks that are difficult to secure if built before cybersecurity was a primary consideration.

-- Insider Threats: Misuse or leak of private government data by workers and vendors can be dangerous.
+• Insider Threats: Abuse or leak of private government data by employees and vendors could pose significant threats.

-- Advanced Threats: Government agencies struggle to keep up with cybercriminals and state-sponsored hackers’ new hacking methods.
+• Advanced Threats: Government agencies face increasing difficulty keeping up with cybercriminal and state-sponsored hackers’ new hacking techniques.

 Strategies for Protecting Government Systems